pmiguelpinto90/ShiftDisplay/README.md

 ![wiring shift register to display](https://raw.githubusercontent.com/Pyntoo/ShiftDisplay/master/extra/shift_to_display.png)

 ## Reference
-**ShiftDisplay(int latchPin, int clkPin, int dataPin, bool commonCathode, int nDigits)**
+**ShiftDisplay(int latchPin, int clockPin, int dataPin, bool commonCathode, int nDigits)**

 Creates object display.
-fadeIn and fadeOut functions not avaiable. latchPin, clkPin and dataPin are the shift register pins connected to the Arduino. commonCathode is a boolean for the led type. nDigits are the number of digits of the led.
+latchPin, clockPin and dataPin are the shift register pins connected to the Arduino. commonCathode is a boolean for the led type. nDigits are the number of digits of the led.

 -
-**ShiftDisplay(int latchPin, int clockPin, int dataPin, int outputEnablePin, bool commonCathode, int nDigits)** Same as above, except fadeIn and fadeOut functions are avaiable. outputEnablePin pin also connected to the Arduino.

--
 **void print(int value, int time)**

-Displays integer value, right aligned in display, for the given time in milliseconds.
+Display an integer value, right aligned in the display, for the given time in milliseconds.

 -
-**void print(float value, int time)**
+**void print(float value, int decimalPlaces, int time)**

-Displays float value, right aligned in display, rounded to one decimal place, for the given time in milliseconds
+Display a float value, rounded to specified decimal places, right aligned in the display, for the given time in milliseconds.

 -
-**void print(float value, int nDecimalPlaces, int time)**

-Displays float value, right aligned in display, rounded to nDecimalPlaces, for the given time in milliseconds.

--
 **void print(String text, int time)**

-Displays text, left aligned in display, for the given time in milliseconds.
+Display text, left aligned in the display, for the given time in milliseconds.
 Accepted characters for string are A-Z, a-z, 0-9, -, space.

 -
 **void printMenu(char c, int value, int time)**

-Displays character c left aligned in display, and integer value right aligned in display, for the given time in milliseconds.
+Display a character, left aligned in the display, and an integer value, right aligned in the display, for the given time in milliseconds.

 -
-**void fadeIn()**
-todo
+**void printMenu(char c, float value, int decimalPlaces, int time)**

+Display a character, left aligned in the display, and a float value, right aligned in the display, rounded to specified decimal places, for the given time in milliseconds.

 -
-**void fadeOut()**
-todo
+**void printMenu(char c, String text, int time)**

+Display a character, left aligned in the display, and text, right aligned in the display, for the given time in milliseconds.

 ## Example
 A 3 digit common cathode display, with latch, clock and data pins connected to